aircacti/igis/readme.md

 ## Getting Started

-To get started with our PHP framework, follow these steps:
+To get started with our PHP framework, follow these:

+### Prerequisites

+This is an example of how to list things you need to use the software and how to install them.

+* PHP 8.2^
+* COMPOSER 2.5.5^
+* HTTP SERVER

+### Installation

 1. Clone the repository

 2. Configure your settings in `/settings/*`

 3. Install dependencies: Run `composer install` to install the required packages.

-For more detailed information on installation, configuration, and usage, please refer to the [Documentation](https://github.com/aircacti/igis).

 ## Documentation